gilestrolab/ethoscope/user_manual/setup/ethoscope_scratch.md

 Before you start you will need:

-* a wifi dongle in the pi (so we can access the node)
+* a wifi dongle in the pi2 (so we can access the node, pi3 has wifi on board)
 * a working internet connection via ethernet cable (so we can download extra software)
 * a node running at `192.169.123.1` [see here](node.md)
 * a working `ETHOSCOPE_WIFI` network [see here](network.md)